diveropt/Diver/README.md

 About
 --

-Diver is written in Fortran2003.
+Diver is written in Fortran2008 and uses MPI.
 We originally wrote it with applications in particle physics and astronomy in mind, but it has since found broad applicability in other fields.

 The code and its options are described in detail in the ScannerBit paper included in the distribution.
 Any papers that use results or insights obtained with Diver should cite this paper:
   1. Martinez, McKay, Farmer, Scott, Roebber, Putze & Conrad 2017, European Physical Journal C 77 (2017) 761, [arXiv:1705.07959](https://arxiv.org/abs/1705.07959)

-One can also find detailed performance comparisons of Diver with other samplers and optimisers in the following paper:
+One can also find detailed performance comparisons of Diver with other samplers and optimisers in both the above paper and in:
-  2.
+  2. DarkMachines High Dimensional Sampling Group, JHEP 05 (2021) 108, [arXiv:2101.04525](https://arxiv.org/abs/2101.04525)
-In particular, this paper demonstrates that Diver outperforms Scipy's implementation of differential evolution.
+In particular, this latter paper demonstrates that Diver significantly outperforms Scipy's implementation of differential evolution.

 Compilation
 --